by Victor Sesma

 Note that transfers with a single trip ticket are not available either in TRAMs or bus services.

 Most of the TRAM line is electric.
 The trains are modern and quiet.
 All trains have cooling A/C on in summer and heating in winter.

 There are no toilets on the trains or stations, so have this in mind when planning a long trip.

 Note the TRAM has buttons inside the trains to ask the driver to stop at the next TRAM stop.
 This is especially important at slack times as any passenger might have pressed the stop button for the TRAM stop you would like to get off.
-It behaves in a similar way a bus would do.
+It behaves in a similar way to what a bus would do.

 Travelling with bicycles and scooters on the TRAM trains is permitted, even if your bicycle is not a folding bicycle.

 If your bicycle is not folding you must stay standing while holding it.

 If your bicycle or scooter is folding you must keep it folded and under your seat.

 The TRAM services remind customers not to cause any damage to other passengers or the stations and trains with the vehicles.

 Sadly, it is not permitted to travel with big pets such as dogs.